prateekpkulkarni/prateekpkulkarni.github.io/README.md

 ### __Explain the Concept__ | IISc.
 2019

--Won the Second prize, nationally, in _Explain The Concept_ event at the Undergraduate Fest organized by Indian Institute of Science, while in high-school (I was in my 9th grade!).
+- Won the Second prize, nationally, in _Explain The Concept_ event at the Undergraduate Fest organized by Indian Institute of Science, while in high-school (I was in my 9th grade!).
--The event consisted of picking a relatively complex topic, in sciences or mathematics, and trying to explain it to a layman audience in a very accessible and interactive manner.
+- The event consisted of picking a relatively complex topic, in sciences or mathematics, and trying to explain it to a layman audience in a very accessible and interactive manner.

-I have always found teaching to be a very enjoyable pursuit -- and as a (/ an _obvious_) result, I strongly intend to pursue a professorship in my future and establish my very own research group!
+I have always found teaching to be a very enjoyable pursuit -- and as a (~ an _obvious_) result, I strongly intend to pursue a professorship in my future and establish my very own research group!

 ## Skills